2bt/fakesid/docs/readme.md

 They stand for low-pass, band-pass, and high-pass.
 The slider next the them sets the resonance.
-The next button specifies the cut-off frequency command, which can be toggled between:
+The next button specifies the cut-off frequency command, together with a slider for the command parameter.
+The command button can be toggled between:

 Command | Effect
 -|-
 **`=`** | Set the cut-off frequency to the value.
 **`+`** | Increase the cut-off frequency by some amount.
 **`-`** | Decrease the cut-off frequency by some amount.
-The slider on the right sets the command parameter.

 ## 6. EFFECT